data-science-extensions/toolbox-python/docs/code/index.md

 ## Overview

-There are six modules used in this package:
+These are the modules used in this package:

 | Module                            | Description |
 |-----------------------------------|-------------|